BlissRoms-x86/Documentation/configuration/Configuration-through-Command-Line-Parameters.md

     *   **all:** This will restore all default quick settings tiles.

     *   **<tile\_id>:** This will add or remove the specified quick settings tile.

+#### Launcher Options:

+*   `USE_LAUNCHER3` - Forces Launcher3 to be set instead of secondary launcher in build

+*   `SET_SMARTDOCK_DEFAULT` - Set's SmartDock as default launcher when booting into Desktop specific builds (requires a build with SmartDock included by default)

+*   `ENABLE_QUICKSTEP_TASKBAR` - Set quickstep taskbar features to enabled (requires dev-options to be enabled & Launcher3 to also be enabled). options: true,false

 #### Rotation/Orientation:

 * `SET_SF_ROTATION=*` - Sets surfaceflinger hardware rotation property to the value passed